ilyesBoukraa/web_scraping/README.md

 ### 7. A library called __Click__ was used to make the __CLI__.

 # To run this code:
-You just need to write that in the terminal: python scraper.py <url_link>  <the-csv-file-name.csv>
+You just need to write that in the terminal: \br python scraper.py <url_link>  <the-csv-file-name.csv>